Over 60 years experience.

 In addition to being one of the four founding physicians, Dr. John Nelson is the current president of PrimeImaging.
 He earned his undergraduate from UT, Knoxville and his Doctor of Medicine and residency at UT, Memphis.
 There he was invited to join the honor medical society, Alpha Omega Alpha.

 Dr. Nelson and the women’s imaging staff at the Battlefield location introduced digital mammography to the tri-state area in 2004 and dedicated breast MRI in 2007 after realizing the complex, comprehensive nature of breast cancer screening.
-Consequently, they were awarded the American College of Radiology's Comprehensive Breast Center Certification in 2008, also a first in the tri-state area.
+Consequently, they were awarded the American College of Radiology's Comprehensive Breast Center Certification in 2008.

 Lawrence Samuels, M.D.

-Dr. Lawrence Samuels is one of PrimeImaging’s experts on musculoskeletal radiology.
-He earned an engineering degree from Duke University before attending medical school at Wake Forest University where he was a member of the honor medical society, Alpha Omega Alpha.
-He also completed a one year MRI fellowship at Wake Forest.
+Dr. Lawrence Samuels is one of PrimeImaging’s experts on musculoskeletal radiology and breast imaging.
+He earned a degree in Engineering from Duke University before attending medical school at Wake Forest University.
+There he was a member of the honor medical society, Alpha Omega Alpha, and completed a one year MRI fellowship.